 Parents of infants may discuss sleeping/napping schedules with their child's primary caregiver to establish a routine that best suits your child's needs.
-Infant/Toddler Parent/Staff

-Communication forms will be sent home each day informing parents how long and at what time your child slept.
+Children will be encouraged to but never forced to nap.
+Infant/Toddler Parent/Staff Communication forms will be sent home each day informing parents how long and at what time your child slept.